rumca-js/SambaSimpleClient/README.md

 # SambaSimpleClient
 Samba simple client.
-GUI frontend for mount
+GUI frontend for mount.

+## Build
+Requires QT Creator for QT.5.

+## Installation
+Build & copy samba-simple-client-qt and samba-simple-client-qt-gui to /usr/local/bin.

+## Execution
+May be executed from every path by running samba-simple-client-qt.

 ## Program concept, rules
 1. No config files.
 If you want to store settings in a config file, fork and write an advanced samba client.